RohanG-ml/VQC_analysis/README.md

-This code set was used to perform the study on QML, and results are submitted to journal article.
+This code set was used to perform the study on QML and results are submitted to journal article.